LilithHafner/Chairmarks.jl/docs/src/index.md

 ### For interactive use

+There are several ways to use Chairmarks in your interactive sessions, ordered from simplest to install first to most streamlined user experience last.

 1. Add Chairmarks to your default environment with `import Pkg; Pkg.activate(); Pkg.add("Chairmarks")`.
 Chairmarks has no non-stdlib dependencies, and precompiles in less than one second, so this should not have any adverse impacts on your environments nor slow load times nor package